 Without a doubt, Central Park is my favorite place in NYC.
 It is such a special place and hard to convey that to someone who hasn’t been.
 It the center of the madness that we call New York City, Central Park is an oasis where in some places you feel worlds away from the Big Apple.
-If you’ve never been, you might not realize the size of Central Park.
+If you’ve never been, you also might not realize the size of Central Park.
 It may be overwhelming and you may wonder what parts you should see.
-I suggest you start with some of my favorite places:
+I suggest you start with some of my favorite places in Central Park.
+Oh and did I mention admission to Central Park is free!

-- Great Lawn – The Great Lawn is made up of six softball fields located pretty much in the center of the park.
+The Great Lawn is made up of six softball fields located pretty much in the center of the park.
 This area makes my list because this is where they have Philharmonic in the Park.
-I admit, I am not much of a Philharmonic fan, but Philharmonic in the Park is my favorite annual event in the city.
-Usually sometime in June or July, around 50,000 people gather to picnic and listen to the Philharmonic.
+I admit I am not much of a Philharmonic fan, but Philharmonic in the Park is my favorite annual event in the city.
+Usually, sometime in June or July, around 50,000 people gather to picnic and listen to the Philharmonic.
 The atmosphere is incredible, there really is nothing like it.
 And then when the musical performance is over, there are fireworks with the Midtown skyline in the background.
 There are other events held on the Great Lawn as well, I also saw Bon Jovi perform.

-- Conservatory Water – This area is best known for the model sailboats and was the site of the sailboat race from the movie, Stuart Little.
-There are actually weekly races at 10am each Saturday.
+This Central Park area is best known for the model sailboats and was the site of the sailboat race from the movie, Stuart Little.
+There are actually weekly model sailboat races at 10 am each Saturday.
 It is nice to sit and watch the radio and wind-powered boats.
-Weather permitting, from April through October you can rent the boats from the Kerb Memorial Boathouse for $11 plus tax for 30 minutes.
+Weather permitting, from April through October you can rent the model boats from the Kerb Memorial Boathouse for $11 plus tax for 30 minutes.
 I also love seeing the buildings on Fifth Avenue reflect in the water.
 And there is a great statue of Hans Christian Andersen on the west side of the pond, where they have a children’s storytelling series in the summer.

-I have created a map to show where these areas are in Central Park and in relation to each other.
+I have created a map to show where these Central Park areas are in relation to each other.
 Of course, this is only a sample of all that Central Park has to offer.
 I encourage you to visit and explore for yourself.
-I had a hard time narrowing down my list to just 5.
+I had a hard time narrowing down my list of what to visit in Central Park to just 5.
 So I will be sharing more information about Central Park in future posts.
 What are your favorite spots in Central Park?

 - Picnic in Sheep Meadow when the weather is nice and don’t forget your Frisbee.